rykcod/massa/README.md

 docker exec massa-core massa-cli get_status
 ```

-### Import existing wallet

-Create an empty folder to mount in our container /massa_mount path or store your wallet /nodekey/stacking_key/config.toml into this folder if you have it:
-- wallet.dat
-- config.toml
-- node_privkey.key
-- staking_keys.json

-/!\ If don't have this file, leave your folder empty, massa-guard will create a wallet and node key and automaticaly stake wallet for you.
-This files will be backup on your mount point by massa-guard.

 ## [HELP] ##

-### Get your Discord api token
-To get your discord token, refer to https://www.androidauthority.com/get-discord-token-3149920/

 ### Log rotation
   Logs from your running docker will accumulate with the time.
 To avoid the disk to be full, you can setup log rotation at Docker level.